+Rich, luscious, and full of flavor, a steamy mug of hot chocolate is a must-have accessory on many a cold New England day.
 Watered-down Swiss Miss topped with stale marshmallows?
 Not this winter.
-Reward yourself post-shoveling—or simply indulge in a sweet treat any time—with these 15 brilliant twists on a classic mug of cocoa.
-From Flour Bakery’s spicy sipper, to a decadent drink by a chocolatier like Gâté Comme des Filles, here’s where to sip hot chocolate around Boston.
+Reward yourself post-shoveling—or simply indulge in a sweet treat any time—with these 17 brilliant twists on a classic mug of cocoa.
+From a decadent drink by chocolatier Gâté Comme des Filles to the Vietnamese-coffee-meets-cocoa at Reign Drink Lab, here’s where to sip hot chocolate in and around Boston.

 1369 Coffee House

 The Cambridge-based duo of coffee shops offers luscious hot chocolate made with Dutch-processed cocoa.
 Try the version dubbed Mexican hot chocolate, which spices things up with coriander, cayenne, and cinnamon.

 1369 Cambridge St., Inman Square, 617-576-1369; 757 Massachusetts Ave., Central Square, Cambridge, 617-576-4600, 1369coffeehouse.com.

 Over at the South End’s sparkling Armenian-inspired spot for labne- or lamb-filled m’anoush sandwiches, za’atar-spiced saj flatbreads, and more fine fast-casual fare, the team tosses a little creamy tahini in the hot chocolate.
 A shot of espresso, meanwhile, gives it a bit of extra zip.

 35 W. Newton St., South End, Boston, 857-265-3195, anoushella.com.